Our board-certified surgical oncologists diagnose and treat all types of cancer, including:

 We are dedicated to advancing the state of the science in cancer surgery.
 At any given time, our patients have access to many clinical trials addressing a wide range of cancers.

-At UC Irvine Health, our board-certified surgical oncologists work with specialists in hematologic oncology, radiology, radiation oncology, pathology, as well as highly skilled nurses and other healthcare professionals to provide our patients with the best possible care.
+Our board-certified UC Irvine Health surgical oncologists work with specialists in hematologic oncology, radiology, radiation oncology, pathology, as well as highly skilled nurses and other healthcare professionals to provide our patients with the best possible care.

 Our surgical oncologists include: